gwilku/jscan-docs/index.rst

 ###########################
 .. title:: JScan documentation project.

-As JScan is growing bigger and bigger, with more features and more suported vehicles, we decided to initiate this documentation project.
-As time passes, we hope this evolves to become the main source of knowledge about adaptations, diagnostics and maintenance procedures enabled in the app.
+JScan (OBD JScan) is a mobile app for Android and iOS which can be used to diagnose and configure Jeep, Dodge, Chrysler, and RAM vehicles.

+The list of supported vehicles is constantly evolving and can be checked in the app itself.

+To connect to a vehicle a `compatible OBD adapter`_ is requied.

 *****************
 Contents